aaronsmith1203/cloudplatform/documentation/risk-assessment.md

 I will also use an agile development methodology to implement features in small pieces of work that result in a working application.
 It is important that every added feature results in a working minimum-viable-product.

+### *Not having a project documentation to submit by the deadline*

+##### Evaluation
+Receiving a poor score on my project assessment, or failing completely.

+##### Likelihood
+The likelihood is **high** as I have a tendency to procrastinate on documentation.

+##### Impact Level
+The impact is **high** as I will perform poorly in my assessment.

+While any work done will still contribute towards my personal experience, and will by no means be wasted, it is also preferable that I work towards the deadline as will be expected in real-world projects.

+##### Responsibility
+The responsibility is mine.

+##### Response
+Still submit my application, as it impacts the grade.

+##### Control Measures
-As the project involves documentation, I will create diagrams, take screenshots, and making notes in the project documentation as I go.
+I will create diagrams, take screenshots, and making notes in the project documentation as I go.
 I can demonstrate an agile approach to documentation where I can update it as I go.This ensures that I will definitely have *something* to submit by the deadline even if it's incomplete.

 It is important that I don't leave the documentation to the last minute, so keep drafting notes, and chipping away at it as I work on the project.

 ### *Computer failure*

-### *Being overly ambitious with regard to what I can achieve in the time limit*

-what is the scenario?
+Any hardware or software issues with my computer that will result in it being unusable to complete the work.

 ##### Evaluation
-what would happen if this scenario occurred?
+I would not have a computer to develop my application on, or to write the project documentation.

 ##### Likelihood
-This is very likely as I have a tendency to over-extend myself, and I will be working with technologies that I'm still inexperienced with.
+This has a **low**-to-**moderate** likelihood.

 ##### Impact Level
-how devastating to the project would it be if this occurred?
+The impact would be **high** as it would prevent me from working on the project at all.

 ##### Responsibility
-who's responsibility is it to mitigate this risk?
+My responsibility.

 ##### Response
-what would we do if the scenario occurred?
+- Talk to my instructor.
+- Fix my computer or acquire an alternative computer.

 ##### Control Measures
-what can we do to decrease the likelihood and/or impact?

-- Mitigation - decreasing the likelihood of the hazard's occurrence, or the impact it would have on the project
-- Acceptance - sometimes it can be too costly to mitigate the risk in comparison to the impact it would have on the project, in which case we may choose to do nothing
-- Transfer - assigning the risk to a third party, usually in the form of an insurance policy
+I will **mitigate** this risk by ensuring that a number of friends and family who have working computers are available, and willing to lend me a computer if this were to occur during the project.

+By working with Java, I am already in a position where development can be performed cross-platform, so there is not a limit to the operating system of an alternate machine.

+I will regularly push my code to Github, and take daily backups of my local computer files (including local repository).
+This ensures that I won't lose too much progress.

+### *Illness or burnout restricting my progress*

+##### Evaluation
+I would not be able to work on my project if I fall ill.

+##### Likelihood
+This has a **moderate** likelihood, due to current Covid and flu viruses in the communnity.
+I also have a tendency to over-extend myself, due to high-expectations, and to get tunnel-vision with problems and neglect my personal health.

+##### Impact Level
+The impact would be **high** as it would prevent me from working on the project, but could also be very detrimental to me personally.

+##### Responsibility
+My responsibility.

+##### Response
+- Talk to my instructor.
+- Take time to recover, and remember that failing this assessment is not the end of the world.
+My health is most important.

+##### Control Measures
+I will **mitigate** this risk by taking regular short breaks to move about, stretch and refocus my eyes.

+I will also take regular longer breaks to do something besides the project.
+This includes meal breaks, running errands to get fresh air, and also to do hobbies so that I give my brain a chance to relax.